-It is important to thoroughly plan for retirement; any mistakes can mean you run out of money in what should be a peaceful, carefree time.
+It is important to thoroughly plan for retirement; any mistakes can mean you runout of money in what should be a peaceful, carefree time.
 There are a number of things to take into account when retirement planning: unexpected issues, inflation, expenditure, and many other factors.
 This article will cover some common things people forget when planning for their retirement.

 A successful retirement plan requires enough time to build up your retirement nest egg and investments.
 The amount of time you have left before retirement will affect how much you need to pay into the retirement fund.
-This investments will be managed by a professional investment advisor.
-Your professional investment adviser will recommend on where to invest the money depending on your risk tolerance and the amount of time you have to build your retirement fund.
+These investments will be managed by a professional investment advisor.
+Your advisor will recommend where to invest the money depending on your risk tolerance and the amount of time you have to build your retirement fund.

 Inflation increases the cost of living by approximately 2-3% every year.
 Some medical costs can even increase by more than that on a yearly basis.
 Many people forget to account for inflation when they are calculating how much they will need for their retirement.
 The higher cost of living will leave them without sufficient retirement savings.